datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 .. find-out-more:: RIA stores with HTTP access

    Setting up RIA store with access via HTTP requires additional server-side configurations for Git.
-   `Git's http-backend documentation <https://git-scm.com/docs/git-http-backend>`_ can point you the relevant configurations for your webserver and usecase.
+   `Git's http-backend documentation <https://git-scm.com/docs/git-http-backend>`_ can point you the relevant configurations for your web server and usecase.

 Note that it is always required to specify an :term:`absolute path` in the URL!